ArturMarschenkulov/circassian/resources/README.md.md

-This folder is about gathering all the various resources about, in this order of importance, Kabardian (eastern Caucasian), Adyghe (western Caucasian), Abazo-Abkhaz and Caucasian languages.
+This folder is about gathering all the varioues resources and data, which I find important for learning Kabardian.

-The main goal of this folder is to gather ALL resources on the Kabardian language (`kabardian/`), no matter how irrelevant it is.
-Then comes Adyghe resources, those are not as important as Kabardian, but considering there many many parallels, I'll gather them too.

-Abazo-Abkhaz and Ubykh resources will be also gathered, but more so because they are closely related languages with relatively little documentation.
+Of course, I will try to include ALL resources I can find in regards to Kabardian itself (Eastern Circassian).
+Adyghe (Western Circassian) is closely related and there I will try to also include all resources I can find.

+Ubykh and the Abazo-Abkhaz languages are less important, but since they are related still relevant.
+So I will try to include resources about them as well.

-I will also gather resources about other Caucasian languages.
+In addition, I'll also include sporadically resources about other Caucasian languages.

+On top of that, there will be non-Caucasian languages which I might include here, be it for reference or whatever.
+Especially the Native northern american languages have relatively many parallels to Kabardian, like Tlingit, so I might include it here too.

 I will also list in this file, various authors who are relevant.